realifetech/ios-playbook/README.md

 - [Re-skin Client Apps](/operations/reskinclientapps/README.md) 📱
 - [VIP Template](/resources/vip-template/README.md) 📑

+## Team Goals
+Here are a list of our goals as a team that we will aim to work towards
+- 🎯 General Modularisation
+- 🎯
+- 🎯
+- 🎯
+- 🎯

+## Team Ethos

+Coming Soon...

 ## The team
 | Name  | Info |
 | ------------- | ------------- |